-Computer Systems Networking Major
+Computer Systems Networking

 Knowledge Areas for Networking Majors

-A major in networking should prepare you for careers in which you will need to be knowledgeable in the following areas:
+According to O*NET survey takers, a major in networking should prepare you for careers in which you will need to be knowledgeable in the following areas:

 Skills for Networking Majors

 When studying networking, you’ll learn many skills that will help you be successful in a wide range of jobs - even those that do not require a degree in the field.
 The following is a list of some of the most common skills needed for careers associated with this major:

 - Critical Thinking - Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 - Reading Comprehension - Understanding written sentences and paragraphs in work related documents.

 - Active Listening - Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 - Complex Problem Solving - Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.